arq5x/Hydra/README.md

 ##Running Hydra-Multi

-A wrapper script can be used to run Hydra-Multi (hydra-multi.sh) or each step may be executed manually.
+A wrapper script (hydra-multi.sh) can be used to automatiically run Hydra-Multi or each step may be performed manually.

 0. Generate a stub file.
 ==========================